Voronoi To The World

 1 Tessellating A Plane

-A Voronoi diagram, also known as a Dirichlet tessellation, is an organization of a plane into subsets defined by the nearest proximity to given collection of points.
+A Voronoi diagram, also known as a Dirichlet tessellation, is an organization of a plane into subsets defined by the nearest proximity to a given collection of points.

-To define a Voronoi diagram formally consider a two-dimensional Euclidean plane \mathbb{R}^{2} and a collection of sites ( \, s_{1} = (x_{1}, y_{1}), \ldots, s_{N} = (x_{N}, y_{N}) \, ) \subset \mathbb{R}^{2}.
-Give a particular site s_{n} we can construct a subset of points, also known as a cell, that are closer to that site than any other site, \mathsf{c}_{n} = \{ p \in \mathbb{R}^{2} \mid d( p, s_{n} ) < d( p, s_{n'} ) \; \mathrm{for all} \; n' \ne n \}, where d(p, p') is a distance function.
-The Voronoi diagram of a collections of sites is the corresponding collection of nearest-proximity subsets (Figure 1).
+To formally define a Voronoi diagram consider a two-dimensional Euclidean plane \mathbb{R}^{2} and a collection of sites ( \, s_{1} = (x_{1}, y_{1}), \ldots, s_{N} = (x_{N}, y_{N}) \, ) \subset \mathbb{R}^{2}.
+Give a particular site s_{n} we can construct a subset of points that are closer to that site than any other site, \mathsf{c}_{n} = \{ p \in \mathbb{R}^{2} \mid d( p, s_{n} ) < d( p, s_{n'} ) \; \mathrm{for all} \; n' \ne n \}, where d(p, p') is a distance function.
+These subsets are also known as cells.
+The Voronoi diagram of (s_{1}, \ldots, S_{N}) is the corresponding collection of these proximity-based subsets (Figure 1).

 A Voronoi diagram almost forms partition of a Euclidean plane.
-The obstruction is that points that are equally distant from two or more sites don’t fall into any of the cells, but rather form a singular boundary between the cells.
+The snag is that points that are equally distant from two or more sites don’t fall into any of the cells, but rather form a singular boundary between the cells.
 The combination of the Voronoi cells and the boundary between them, however, does form a proper partition.

 2 The Geometry of Voronoi Diagrams